Representation of non-semibounded quadratic forms and orthogonal additivity: Representation of non-semibounded quadratic forms

-\begin{definition} Let $Q$ be a quadratic form densely defined on $\D$ which is dense in the direct integral Hilbert space $\H$ and satisfying \ref{H1} -- \ref{H3}.
-Let $\{E^{\alpha}(\cdot)\}_{\alpha\in\A}$ be the family of resolutions of the identity given in Theorem~\ref{thm:defspectralresolution} and consider the projections $P_\Delta$, $\Delta\in\Sigma(\A)$, and $R_\sigma$, $\sigma\subset\R$.
+\begin{definition} Let $Q$ be a quadratic form densely defined on $\D$ which is dense in the direct integral Hilbert space $\H$ and satisfying \ref{H1}, \ref{H2} and \ref{H3}.
+Let $\{E^{\alpha}(\cdot)\}_{\alpha\in\A}$ be the family of resolutions of the identity given in Proposition~\ref{pro:integrateE} and consider the projections $P_\Delta$, $\Delta\in\Sigma(\A)$, and $E(\sigma)$, $\sigma\subset\R$.
 Define the following subspace of $\H$ by

 \end{definition}